University of Texas Combined Degree Programs

 Combined Degree Programs with PhD

 The Law School, in conjunction with the Graduate School, offers several programs leading to the JD and the PhD.
 There is a combined degree program for Law and Philosophy, and a program for Law and Government.
 These programs are designed to prepare students for academic careers in law and/or in the cognate disciplines.
 By counting law courses towards the PhD and courses in the cognate discipline towards the JD, students can save up to a year of coursework towards the combined degrees.
-The Law School also provides financial aid to students at the dissertation stage of the combined degree programs.
 More information about the combined degree programs with PhD is available online: